DataVizandAI/DataVizandAI.github.io/README.md

 Synch all repos with GitHub desktop.

-View repo on Github from a browser signed in as jones.raymond.alan@gmail.com
+View repo on Github from a browser signed in as rayandcelina